polkadot-developers/substrate-developer-hub.github.io/docs/conceptual/core/consensus.md

 Properly-designed finality gadgets provide an additional desirable property known as safety which guarantees that no two honest participants in the blockchain network will finalize conflicting blocks.
-This safety condition is always contingent on a certain threshold of the participants, often 2/3, be follow the protocol honestly.
+This safety condition is always contingent on a certain threshold of the participants, often 2/3, follow the protocol honestly.

 > There are systems that couple block authoring more tightly with finality by considering the act of
 > building a block as a finality vote for that block.
 However the two can always be separated.